 Seaplane Lagoon Ferry Terminal – City of Alameda

-The City of Alameda is converting the old Alameda Naval Air Station (now called Alameda Point) to civilian use with new construction housing and commercial space.
-Alameda is an island with just four already crowded bridges and an underwater tunnel connecting it to the “mainland”, therefore the city has anticipated the need for additional public transportation to support this growing population.
+The City of Alameda has converted the old Alameda Naval Air Station (now called Alameda Point) to civilian use with new construction housing and commercial space.
+Alameda is an island with just four already crowded bridges and an underwater tunnel connecting it to the “mainland”, therefore the city anticipated the need for additional public transportation to support this growing population.

-There is a 451-space surface parking facility, a fabric roof concrete pier for both public enjoyment and ferry passenger queuing, a gangway and a loading float where passengers will board and disembark from the ferry.
+There is a 451-space surface parking facility, a fabric roof concrete pier for both public enjoyment and ferry passenger queuing, a gangway and a loading float for passengers to board and disembark from the ferry.
 The project also includes shoreline stabilization and security components.